Sasanian Empire: Shahanshah

 The head of the Sasanian Empire was the shahanshah (king of kings), also simply known as the shah (king).
 His health and welfare was of high importance—accordingly, the phrase "May you be immortal" was used to reply to him.
 The Sasanian coins which appeared from the 6th-century and afterwards depict a moon and sun, which, in the words of the Iranian historian Touraj Daryaee, "suggest that the king was at the center of the world and the sun and moon revolved around him."
 In effect he was the "king of the four corners of the world", which was an old Mesopotamian idea.
 The king saw all other rulers, such as the Romans, Turks, and Chinese, as being beneath him.
 The king wore colorful clothes, makeup, a heavy crown, while his beard was decorated with gold.
 The early Sasanian kings considered themselves of divine descent; they called themselves "bay" (divine).

 When the king went out in public, he was hidden behind a curtain, and had some of his men in front of him, whose duty was to keep the masses away from him and to clear the way.
 When one came to the king, one was expected to prostrate oneself before him, also known as proskynesis.
 The king's guards were known as the pushtigban.
 On other occasions, the king was protected by a discrete group of palace guards, known as the darigan.
 Both of these groups were enlisted from royal families of the Sasanian Empire, and were under the command of the hazarbed, who was in charge of the king's safety, controlled the entrance of the kings palace, presented visitors to the king, and was allowed military commands or used as a negotiator.
 The hazarbed was also allowed in some cases to serve as the royal executioner.
 During Nowruz (Iranian new year) and Mihragan (Mihr's day), the king would hold a speech.

 Class division

-Sassanid society was immensely complex, with separate systems of social organization governing numerous different groups within the empire.
-Historians believe society comprised four social classes:
+Sasanian society was immensely complex, with separate systems of social organization governing numerous different groups within the empire.
+Historians believe society comprised four social classes: (Note: These four are the three common Indo-European social tripartition common among ancient Iranian, Indian and Romans with one extra Iranian element (from Yashna xix/17).)